 Wear loose comfortable clothing that does not restrict movements (sports top, loose sports trousers, T-shirts) and that do not restrict your breath: no jeans or belts.

 For health and safety reasons socks will need to be removed during standing postures.
 Practice is done barefoot (or with anti-slip socks if you do not wish to be barefoot.)
-You are welcome to bring your own mat, or a towel if you wish to place over the mats that are provided.
+You will need a yoga mat.

-You should come to class on an empty stomach or have waited at least 2 hours after a light snack before coming to class.
+You should attend the class on an empty stomach or have waited at least 2 hours after a light snack before coming to class.
 It is preferable not to drink water during class, however have water with you to drink after class.

 Try to practice yoga as often as possible but at least once a week.
 Using your experiences and knowledge gained from the course and handouts, try to do a bit at home as often as you can.